-The fuses are installed in the vicinity of the living area battery under the passenger seat.
+The fuses are fitted close to the living area battery, under the passenger seat, in the rear garage or in the raise floor.

 Fuse for the Thetford toilet (swivel toilet)

 The fuse is located in the locker wall of the Thetford cassette.